RicoJia/ricojia.github.io/_posts/2021/2021-01-05-computer-vision-non-maximum-suppression.markdown

 - Bounding box coordinates.
 These bounding boxes may / may not be far from each other.
 - Confidence score of each bounding box.
-- A threshold for determining if two bounding boxes are "separate enough", IOU (Intersection over union)
+- A threshold for determining if two bounding boxes are "separate enough", IOU (Intersection Over Union)

 <div style="text-align: center;">
 <p align="center">